Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: The half-circular diffusion model (HCDM)

 \section{The half-circular diffusion model (HCDM)}

 \paragraph{The original circular diffusion model.} Before moving to the half-circular version, let us start with the circular one, the CDM.
 The CDM assumes evidence accumulation within a bounded disc centered at the origin and with radius $a$.
 Let $\boldsymbol{x}_t=(x_{1t},x_{2t})^\top$ denote the current evidence state, which is a two-component vector.
-The model for the dynamics of the evidence is a two-dimensional stochastic process (i.e., a Wiener process):
+The model for the dynamics of the evidence is a two-dimensional stochastic process:

 where $\boldsymbol{w}_t$ denotes the standard Brownian motion, and it is scaled by its standard deviation $\boldsymbol{\sigma} = \sigma I_2$ (with $I_2$ being the $2\times 2$ identity matrix).
 For convenience and ease of comparison with the half-circular version later, we will also present the discrete-time approximation of the model: